nat-n/poethepoet/README.rst

 Default command verbosity
 -------------------------

-You can configure the verbosity level for poe commands by passing `--quiet` or `--verbose` on the CLI.
+You can alter the verbosity level for poe commands by passing `--quiet` / `-q` (which decreases verbosity) or `--verbose` / `-v` (which increases verbosity) on the CLI.

 If you want to change the default verbosity level for all commands, you can use the :toml:`tool.poe.verbose` option in pyproject.toml like so:

 .. code-block:: toml

   [tool.poe]
   verbosity = -1

-:toml:`-1` is equivalent to :bash:`--quiet` and :toml:`1` is equivalent to :bash:`--verbose`. :toml:`0` is the default.
+:toml:`-1` is the quietest and :toml:`1` is the most verbose. :toml:`0` is the default.

+Note that the command line arguments are incremental: :bash:`-q` subtracts one from the default verbosity, and :bash:`-v` adds one.
+So setting the default verbosity to :toml:`-1` and passing :bash:`-vv` on the command line is equivalent to setting the verbosity to :toml:`0` and just passing :bash:`-v`.

 Run poe from anywhere
 ---------------------